DelphinKdl/home_price_prediction_using_regularized_polynomial_regression/README.md

 ##  Goal

 1. Build an accurate **regularized polynomial regression model** for house price prediction.
-2. Minimize model bias and overfitting using **Ridge and Lasso** techniques.
+2. Minimize model bias and overfitting using **Ridge ** techniques.
 3. Translate model insights into **actionable advice for homeowners** about upgrades and sales timing.

 ##  Deliverables